Type System in CSL

 UTF-8 encoded text is allowed in string literals, but if the text contains

-non-ASCII characters, the length of the string (as returned by @strlen
+non-ASCII characters, the length of the string (as returned by @strlen)

 will not necessarily match the number of characters in the string.
 For

-s in the following code will succeed:
+example, the @comptime_asserts in the following code will succeed:

 // Note: The UTF-8 encoding of the "thumbs up" emoji is F0 9F 91 8D.